Street names

 Nordwall (around 1830)

-After the city wall had been largely demolished or destroyed in the 18th century, the ramparts in front of the wall were also levelled and gardens were laid out on them, the so-called Wallgärten.
-Later, today's Alleestraße (named around 1900) and Sternstraße (named from 1890) were built in front of the gardens.
-The east, south and west ramparts also mark the location of the old fortifications from town gate to town gate.
+After the city wall had been largely demolished or destroyed in the 18th century, the ramparts in front of the wall were levelled and gardens were laid out on them, the so-called Wallgärten.
+Today's Alleestraße (named around 1900) and Sternstraße (named after 1890) were later created in front of the gardens.
+The east, south and west ramparts also characterise the location of the old fortifications from city gate to city gate.

 Oelder Straße (before 1806)